 I currently hold a Leverhulme Early Career Fellowship and use digital ethnographic methods to think about what it means to be an environmental citizen and human in the Digital Anthropocene.
-The next project I am working on is around heat inequalities.
+The next project I am developing is on the unequal experiences of an overheating world.
 Previously, I conducted an ethnography of interdisciplinary knowledge production in newer models of university-business collaborations.

 When not being a social scientist, I can be found outdoors looking for birds and bugs.
 The nature blog I co-write is Winging It.
 In 2017, I started the BAME network at Newcastle University and have since become involved in navigating multiple race and ethnicity-based issues.
 Separately, I am involved in housing activism at a grassroots level, working around housing inequalities arising from shared ownership and leasehold models, and more urgently, toward the #EndOurCladdingScandal campaign.

-- 2016: PhD in Biological Sciences, University of Aberdeen; affiliated with dot.rural RCUK Digital Economy Hub and The James Hutton Institute (Social, Economic and Geographical Sciences group) [post-graduation interview here]
+- PhD in Biological Sciences, University of Aberdeen; affiliated with dot.rural RCUK Digital Economy Hub and The James Hutton Institute (Social, Economic and Geographical Sciences group)

 Contact email: audrey(dot)vermajames(at)gmail(dot)com